Interested in submitting a Strategic Research Project proposal?

 Principal Investigator: Maylei Blackwell, UC Los Angeles

-UC Collaborators: UC San Diego
+UC Collaborators: UC Santa Cruz

 MX Collaborators:

-Universidad Nacional Autónoma de México (UNAM)
+Universidad Nacional Autónoma de México (UNAM), National Coordinating Committee of Indigenous Women (CONAMI)

 2024-2026 Project Cycle